mkostrun/vibrometer/art/README.md

 There were two recorded sessions with the parameters "4c" (see firmware section):

-- sampling interval 4 sec (frequency bin 0.25 Hz)
+- sampling interval 4 sec, or frequency bin of 0.25 Hz ('4');

-- modulational amplitude scaling 0.01
+- modulational amplitude scaling 0.01 ('c').

 Between the sessions the washing machine damper was changed: